 How to store champagne

-The temperature of a cellar plays a decisive role in aging champagne in the bottle.
-The higher the temperature, the faster the wine will develop.
-The ideal temperature is approximately 50°F (10°C).
+The temperature in your cellar is a decisive factor when aging champagne in the bottle.
+As a rule of thumb, the higher the temperature, the faster the wine will develop.
+The ideal temperature for storing champagne is approximately 50°F (10°C).

-This is also why larger bottles, such as magnums and methuselahs, are better for storing champagne, since, when temperatures fluctuate, they take longer to warm up and cool down.
+This is also what makes larger bottles such as magnums and methuselahs better for storing champagne.
+These larger formats take longer to warm up or cool down when the temperature fluctuates.

 Oxidation in champagne

-Oxidation is a chemical reaction between the alcohol in wine and the oxygen in the air.
+Oxidation is a chemical reaction between the alcohol in the wine and the oxygen in the air.

-This is another reason why a larger bottle such as a magnum or methuselah should be chosen when aging your finest champagnes over many years.
+This air-to-wine ratio is another reason why larger bottles such as magnums or methuselahs are preferred when aging fine champagnes over many years.